-We update and enhance the data we hold on alumni and friends to ensure that we are working in a cost-effective manner and to allow us to raise more funds in support of the University's aims.
+We update and enhance the data we hold on alumni and friends to ensure that we are working in a cost-effective manner and to enable us to raise more funds in support of the University's aims.
 This could include contact details, employment details or indicators of the level and type of support you may be able to offer the University, from a variety of sources such as:

 Your data may be used by the University to communicate with you by post, email or telephone for its alumni/stakeholder engagement, promotional and fundraising purposes, including:

-You remain in control of how we contact you; if at any time you would no longer like to receive our communications via post, email or telephone, please let us know how you would like us to stay in contact with you.
+You remain in control of how we contact you.
+If at any time you would no longer like to receive our communications via post, email or telephone, please let us know how you would like us to stay in contact with you.
 Please email us to update your preferences.

 We process your personal data as described below because it is necessary for the purpose of our legitimate interest to support the University in achieving its goals and aspirations as outlined in our Corporate Plan.

-In addition there are some tasks which are carried out in the public interest or in the exercise of our official authority.
+In addition, there are some tasks which are carried out in the public interest or in the exercise of our official authority.

 You have the right to object to this processing.
 Where we process your personal data for direct marketing this right is absolute.